What does SBCC require of students in order to process an alternative loan?

 - You have to tell the lender how much you want to borrow.
 Please refer to “How much can I borrow?” below to help you decide on a loan amount.

 - You have to select the loan period.
-SBCC Financial Aid Office only processes loans for the following periods: Academic Year (fall and spring), fall only, or spring only.
+SBCC Financial Aid Office processes alternative loans for the fall, spring and summer semesters of each academic year.

 What happens next?

-- Once our office receives the loan check, we will verify student enrollment, endorse the check and mail it to the student at the most recent address the student has on file in Pipeline.
+- Once our office receives the loan check, we will verify student enrollment, endorse the check and notify the student that the check may be picked up in person or mailed to the most recent address the student has on file in Pipeline.

 How long does it take to process an alternative loan?